akihikodaki/akihikodaki/README.md

 I'm kind of talkative so feel free.

+## Availability

+I'm available for hiring.

+I'm currently unemployed for extra free time and I may require better conditions (e.g. fewer working hours, more salary to prolong my unemployed state, or something interesting especially for me).
+I encourage you to contact me if you are interested; even if I cannot immediately say "yes" for your offer, I may ask for a job in the future.

 ## Characteristics

 I'm a human so I have human characteristics (e.g. I operate best in 20-30 celsius degree).
 Other charactersitics are: